-Note that I was around 15% of body fat when I ate these many calories.
+PS – I was around 15% of body fat when I ate like this.
 Adjust your macros and calories according to the Table 1 above.

-Tip #1) Learn to cook a few delicious meals.
+- Learn to cook a few delicious meals.
 An oven, a grill or a slow cooker can do wonders for cooking low calorie, high nutrient dishes.
-Try them.

 Six Pack Diet Questions & Answers

 You can’t out-train a bad diet.
 Training doesn’t burn as many calories as you think.

 How many meals a day should I eat?

 Hitting your macro (protein, fat, and carbohydrates) goals and the total number of calories you eat is all that matters.
 I eat 2-3 meals a day.
 You can prefer to get your calories with 6 small meals or 1 giant meal a day.
 You’ll be fine as long as you stick to your daily calorie budget.

 Will it hurt me if I eat at night?